RadicalZephyr/radicalzephyr.github.io/content/posts/drafts/how-to-plan-a-trajectory/how-to-plan-a-trajectory.md

 and smaller sections, we rapidly start approaching exactly what most running tracks look like.

+## How Long is a Print?

+If you've never 3D printed anything before, you might be surprised at how long printing things can take.
+I have a fairly cheap low-end 3D filament printer, and printing the Boaty calibration piece took (TODO:
+X hours).
+Even printing very simple slightly larger shapes can take what feels like an unreasonable amount of time.
+Technically, my 3D printer can print shapes up to (TODO: mm x mm).
+If I were to print a cube that large however it would take (TODO: X hours)!

+Part of this just comes down to the size of the plastic filament feeding the printer and how quickly that filament can be heated up to temperature where it can be printed and then provide a good bond to the previous layer of plastic.
+Think about using a hot glue gun and how you have to wait for it to heat up, and even then it takes fairly slow steady pressure to get the glue hot enough to squeeze out the nozzle.

+However, there's another possible limiting factor to how fast we can print something, how many times do we have to change direction?
+The ideal 5mm cube path that I sketched earlier contains two 90 degree turns in the transition between each line.

+Let's start by saying the maximum speed we can heat plastic at for extrusion means that we can move the print head at 1mm per second.
+Since we can't start instantly, because of rule 1, let's say it takes 1 second to get fully up to speed, and we travel 0.5mm during that time.
+Let's assume that we come to a full stop at each corner and perfectly execute those 90 degree turns.
+Let's simplify the math and ignore how long each short segment takes and just think about the speeding up and slowing down on each long segment.
+There are 49 changes of direction, and we have to speed up and slow down for each of them, plus speeding up at the beginning and slowing down at the end of the layer, means that we have 100 speed transitions.
+If each one takes a whole second, that means each layer of our cube will take at least 100 seconds just slowing down for each turn!
+In reality, because it also takes time to traverse the lines, 4 seconds each, 50 lines, that's another 200 seconds!
+So already, each layer is taking 300 seconds, or 5 minutes.
+Then there are 50 layers in this print.
+At 5 minutes per layer, that's going to take 250 minutes, or just over 4 hours!
+And this is a tiny 5mm cube!
+And speeding up and slowing down for the turns was fully 1/3 of that time.

+Improving our top speed from 1mm/s to 2mm/s seems like it would cut down on the time it takes to print the center of the long lines by 50%.
+But in fact, changing that top speed would also change how long speeding up and slowing down takes.
+Using the same acceleration, if our top speed is 2mm/s, it would now take us 2 seconds to slow at each corner and another 2 seconds to speed up after it.
+There are still 100 speed transitions, and they now take 2 seconds each so that's 200 seconds for the acceleration.
+And taking longer means that you travel farther during the speeding up and slowing down, fully 2mm in each case.
+Now we only get to go full speed for 1mm, which takes 1 second times 50 lines, that's 50 seconds of full speed travel time per layer.
+But our total time per layer, including speeding up and slowing down is still 250 seconds per layer, or just over 4 minutes.
+Doubling our top speed only manages to bring our full print time down to just under 3 and 1/2 hours!

+Of course, the speeds I chose for this example are meant to be illustrative of how the amount of time it takes to speed up and slow down for each turn impact the total time for a print.

 ## Processing Bit by Bit

 So, we've sufficiently motivated the idea that whatever we do to plan